 If your goal is to sell products and reach a specific type of audience, you might want to add a few targeting methods to your ad group that are set to “Target and bid”.
 Then your ads can show only when the specific targeting methods that you've selected match.
 Here are some sample combinations:

 |Targeting methods||“Target and bid” (default setting)||“Bid only”||When ads can appear|

 |Keywords + placements||Keywords + placements||Not selected||Keywords AND placements both required for ads to appear.|

 |Audiences + age||Audiences + age||Not selected||Audiences AND age both required for ads to appear.|

 |Keywords + topics||Keywords + topics||Not selected||Keywords AND topics both required for ads to appear.|

 |Remarketing + gender||Remarketing + gender||Not selected||Remarketing AND gender both required for ads to appear.|

 |Topics + audiences||Topics + audiences||Not selected||Topics AND in-market audiences both required for ads to appear.|

-If your goal is to reach as many people as possible, you might not want to add too many targeting methods to your ad group.
+If your goal is to reach as many people as possible, then you might not want to add too many targeting methods to your ad group.
 You may, however, still choose to add multiple targeting methods so that you can set bids on a particular one without significantly limiting your reach.
 Here are some sample combinations:

-|Targeting methods||“Target and bid” (default setting)||Bid only||What it means|
+|Targeting methods||“Target and bid” (default setting)||“Bid only”||What it means|

 |Age + gender + affinity audiences||Age + gender + affinity audiences||Not selected||Age AND gender AND affinity audiences all required for ads to appear.|